torproject/sbws/docs/source/how_works.rst

-The :term:`scanner` measures the bandwidth of each relay in the Tor network (except the directory authorities) by creating a two hops circuit with the relay to measure, download data from a :term:`destination` Web Server and store the measurements.
+The :term:`scanner` measures the bandwidth of each relay in the Tor network (except the directory authorities) by creating a two hops circuit with the relay.
+It then measures the bandwidth by downloading data from a :term:`destination` Web Server and stores the measurements.

-The :term:`generator` read the measurements, aggregate, filter and scales them using torflow's scaling method.
+The :term:`generator` read the measurements, aggregates, filters and scales them using torflow's scaling method.

 Then it generates a :term:`bandwidth list file` that is read